 Freedivers are blessed to require very little equipment to enjoy the underwater world.
-We only need fins, mask, and snorkel.
-But, do we really need a snorkel for freediving?
-Let’s find it out
+We only need fins, a mask, and a snorkel.
+But do we actually need the snorkel for freediving?
+Let’s find it out.

 For safety reasons, you have to remove a snorkel from your mouth during any breath-hold.
 But what about providing safety to your freediving buddy or while relaxation breathing before the breath-hold?

 Let’s start with static apnea.
-Two options for relaxation breathing before STA.
-Some freedivers use a snorkel if they prefer to prepare with a face down in the water (it also helps to trigger Mammalian Dive Reflex, but create extra “Dead Space”).
-Other freedivers do relaxation breathing with the face out of the water either leaning on a pool wall or lying on the back on the surface.
-A safety buddy normally don’t use a snorkel either, since it is not necessary to put his face in the water
+There are two options for relaxation breathing before STA.
+Some freedivers use a snorkel if they prefer to prepare with a face down in the water (it also helps to trigger Mammalian Dive Reflex but create extra “Dead Space”).
+Other freedivers are breathing, either leaning on a pool wall or lying on the back.
+A safety buddy usually doesn’t use a snorkel since it is not necessary to put his face in the water.

-The other pool discipline is dynamic apnea, where a freediver swims horizontally underwater and safety buddy follows him on the surface.
-Most of the time relaxation breathing is done without a mask and snorkel and mask can be put on only right before the breath-hold.
-Though, same as with the static apnea some people feel more relaxed with a face in the water to get ready.
-In this case, before the swim, it makes sense to unclip the snorkel and leave it on the side of the pool, to prevent unnecessary dragging.
-Safety buddy in this discipline has to wear the snorkel, to be able to constantly watching freediver from the surface, ready to provide assistance as quickly as possible.
+The other pool discipline is dynamic apnea, where a freediver swims horizontally underwater, and a safety buddy follows him on the surface.
+Most of the time, relaxation breathing is done without a mask, and a snorkel, and the mask can be put on only right before the breath-hold.
+However, like with static apnea, some people feel more relaxed with a face in the water to get ready.
+In this case, before the swim, it makes sense to unclip the snorkel and leave it on the side of the pool to prevent unnecessary dragging.
+Safety buddy in this discipline has to wear the snorkel to constantly watch freediver from the surface, ready to assist as quickly as possible.

-Now let’s have a look what do we have with diving in the sea.
+Now let’s have a look at what we have with diving in the sea.

-If you dive in calm water, you can prepare for a dive without a snorkel, lying on your back.
-However, in case if the sea is a bit choppy, then it would be not the best position for relaxation breathing.
-You can imagine – you lay on the surface, do your final deep breath and when almost ready to go, some water can accidentally get over your face.
-So in this case it would be easier to do relaxation breathing through a snorkel face down in the water.
-Personally I prefer to leave snorkel on a float and not to have it clipped to my mask underwater.
+If you dive in calm water, you can prepare for a dive without a snorkel lying on your back.
+However, if the sea is a bit choppy, it would not be the best position for relaxation breathing.
+You can imagine – you lay on the surface, do your final deep breath, and when almost ready to go, some water can accidentally get over your face.
+So, in this case, it would be easier to do relaxation breathing through a snorkel face down in the water.
+I prefer to leave my snorkel on a float and not to have it clipped to my mask underwater.

-A safety buddy usually has a snorkel, to be able to watch a freediver during his descend and in some cases watch how diver is coming up.
-Besides, safety buddy doesn’t dive that deep, and snorkel dragging is not a big problem for him.
-Some Freedivers keep it attached to the mask; others hold it in a hand or put it under the weight belt.
+A safety buddy usually has a snorkel to watch a freediver during his descend and, in some cases, watch how the diver is coming up.
+Besides, a safety buddy doesn’t dive that deep, and snorkel dragging is not a big problem.
+Some Freedivers keep it attached to the mask; others hold it in hand or put it under the weight belt.

-A bit different story is with recreational freediving when freedivers explore the local reef and enjoy the marine life, combining together snorkeling and freediving.
-They dive pretty shallowly and while they swim on the surface they look for something interesting underwater.
+A bit different story is with recreational freediving when freedivers explore the local reef and enjoy the marine life, combining snorkeling and freediving.
+They dive pretty shallowly, and while they swim on the surface, they look for something exciting underwater.
 Does it make sense to wear a snorkel?
 It does!
 And how to deal with a snorkel during your dive?
-You have several options – leave snorkel on the float, pass it to your buddy, hold it in the hand during the whole dive or just keep it clipped to the mask, – whatever you find more convenient.
+You have several options – leave snorkel on the float, pass it to your buddy, hold it in hand during the whole dive or keep it clipped to the mask – whatever you find more convenient.